-- Monitoring hydrology to determine suitability of site; - > Design review; - ➤ Five years of post-construction monitoring to confirm 85% success rate on vegetative cover, presence of wetland hydrology, and establishment of active hydric soil conditions; - ➤ A surety bond or other financial assurance payable to the State and conditioned upon the successful completion of the mitigation project according to an approved mitigation plan; and - ➤ Long-term protection mechanisms for the site.
+- Monitoring hydrology to determine suitability of site; - Design review; - Five years of post-construction monitoring to confirm 85% success rate on vegetative cover, presence of wetland hydrology, and establishment of active hydric soil conditions; - A surety bond or other financial assurance payable to the State and conditioned upon the successful completion of the mitigation project according to an approved mitigation plan; and - · Long-term protection mechanisms for the site.

-The Department completed a comprehensive evaluation of its compensatory mitigation program in 2007, and expanded the formal assessment protocol to evaluate and document success of mitigation sites, including functional gains.
+The Department completed a comprehensive evaluation of its compensatory mitigation program in 2007 and expanded the formal assessment protocol to evaluate and document success of mitigation sites, including functional gains.
 In December 2019 and January 2020, the Department developed three guidance documents to help applicants get through the mitigation process and to complete more successful mitigation sites.
-These documents focused on: 1) the permittee-responsible mitigation approval process, 2) the mitigation bank approval process, and 3) components of a mitigation plan.
+These documents are updated on a routine basis (e.g., annually) to reflect minor changes in mitigation policy or to include updated templates.
+These documents focus on: 1) the permittee-responsible mitigation approval process, 2) the mitigation bank approval process, and 3) components of a mitigation plan.